 At Lendified, loan criteria is clearly laid out and the application process is quick and easy.
 Canadian small businesses operating for at least one year and generating at least $100,000 in annual revenues are eligible to apply for a Lendified loan.
 Further eligibility will then be determined based on Lendified’s Lendscore algorithm which assesses your business quickly and efficiently.
 What this means for you - the business owner, is that you’ll get a same day response and know very quickly where you stand with eligibility.

-Q #2 – What is the likelihood by loan application will be approved?
+Q #2 – What is the likelihood my loan application will be approved?

 The likelihood of approval will depend a great deal on your personal credit score.
 You should carefully consider the state of your credit score and any justifications that may have to be made.
-There’s also the potential that a hard credit check will be done which can impact your credit score won't be harmed by your loan application.
+At Lendified, we use a soft credit check to ensure that your credit score won't be harmed by your loan application.